KarlMeierMattern/Full-Stack/ReactJS.md

 - State is local to a component instance on the screen.
 In other words, if you render the same component twice, each copy will have completely isolated state.
 - You can pass state data to a child component as props.
 - If you want child components to share state the right way to do it is to remove state from child components and add it to their closest shared parent.
+- When deciding whether to include state consider if you need a component to re-render based on new input or to show new input.
+If you do, then state will trigger a re-render.
+If you don't, then local variables will work.

 > [!TIP]
 > - The convention is to name this pair something like `const [something, setSomething]`.